2020 Kyrgyz Revolution: 12 October

-A second state of emergency was declared by President Jeenbekov in Bishkek from 12 October to 19 October.
-Opposition parties announced their intentions to oust Jeenbekov; Jeenbekov stated that he would consider resigning, but only after the political crisis is resolved.
-A curfew was put in place, in effect from 10 pm to 5 am.
-Convoys of troops from the Kyrgyz military were sent into the capital city to control the situation.
+A second state of emergency was declared by Jeenbekov in Bishkek from 12 to 19 October.
+Opposition parties announced their intentions to oust him; Jeenbekov stated that he would consider resigning, but only after the political crisis was resolved.
+Another curfew was put in place, in effect from 10 pm to 5 am.
+Convoys of troops from the Kyrgyz military were sent into the capital to control the situation.

 13 October

-Kanat Isaev was elected as the new Speaker of the Supreme Council, as there were no other candidates seeking the position.
-Parliament endorsed Jeenbekov's second declaration of a state of emergency, after previously rejecting his first.
-President Jeenbekov formally rejected the nomination of Sadyr Japarov to the position of Prime Minister.
+Kanatbek Isaev was elected as the new Speaker of the Supreme Council, as there were no other candidates seeking the position.
+Parliament endorsed Jeenbekov's second state of emergency declaration, after previously rejecting the first.
+President Jeenbekov formally rejected the nomination of Japarov to the position of prime minister.

 15 October

-Sooronbay Jeenbekov resigned as President of Kyrgyzstan in an attempt to end the political unrest, while also stating that he "Calls on Japarov and the other politicians to withdraw their supporters out of the capital of the nation and to return the people of Bishkek to peaceful lives".
-Japarov declared himself as acting president.
-Despite the Kyrgyzstan Constitution stating that the speaker of the Supreme Council should succeed the role, Kanatbek Isaev refused to assume office, resulting in Japarov becoming the acting president.
+Jeenbekov resigned as President of Kyrgyzstan in an attempt to end the unrest, while stating that he "calls on Japarov and the other politicians to withdraw their supporters out of the capital of the nation and to return the people of Bishkek to peaceful lives".
+Japarov declared himself acting president.
+Despite the Constitution stating that the speaker of the Supreme Council should succeed the president, Isaev refused to assume office, resulting in Japarov becoming acting president.

 Reactions

 China

-On 7 October, the Chinese Foreign Ministry spokeswoman Hua Chunying said, "As a friendly neighbor and comprehensive strategic partner, China sincerely hopes that all parties in Kyrgyzstan can resolve the issue according to law through dialogue and consultation, and push for stability in Kyrgyzstan as soon as possible."
+On 7 October, Chinese Foreign Ministry spokeswoman Hua Chunying said, "as a friendly neighbor and comprehensive strategic partner, China sincerely hopes that all parties in Kyrgyzstan can resolve the issue according to law through dialogue and consultation, and push for stability in Kyrgyzstan as soon as possible."

 Russia

-On 7 October, Russian President Vladimir Putin expressed that Russia is concerned by the political unrest taking place in nearby Kyrgyzstan and hoped for a swift return to stability for the former Soviet state.
-Russia also gave assurances it was in touch with all the sides in the conflict and hoped that the democratic process would be restored.
-On 8 October, Kremlin spokesman Dmitry Peskov said "The situation looks like a mess and chaos." and Russia was obliged by a security treaty to prevent a total breakdown in the country.
+On 7 October, Russian President Vladimir Putin expressed that Russia is concerned by the political unrest taking place in Kyrgyzstan and hoped for a swift return to stability for the former Soviet state.
+Russia also gave assurances it was in touch with all sides in the conflict and hoped that the democratic process would be restored.
+On 8 October, Russian spokesman Dmitry Peskov said "the situation looks like a mess and chaos", and Russia was obliged by a security treaty to prevent a total breakdown in the country.